snoyberg/posa-chapter/warp.md

 call is attempted instead.
 If it succeeds, the thread continues immediately without involving the IO manager or the thread scheduler.
 If the call would block, the IO manager is used to register interest for events on the file descriptor and the thread indicates to the scheduler that it is waiting.
-Independently, the IO manager monitors for events and notifies threads, causing them to be re-scheduled for execution, when their event occurs.
+Independently, an IO manager thread monitors events and notifies threads when their events occur, causing them to be re-scheduled for execution.
 This all happens transparently to the user thread, with no effort on the Haskell programmer's part.

 Fig (TBD:4.png) illustrates this arrangement in the context of a web server,